The Complexity Classes of Hamming Distance Recoverable Robust Problems: Conclusion

 We have defined Hamming distance recoverable robust problems with elemental uncertainty and applied this concept to various well-known problems in \NP.
 Further, we have defined universe gadget reductions to build a framework for a large class of Hamming distance recoverable robust problems.
-The complexity results are that the Hamming distance recoverable robust versions of \NP-complete problems remain \NP-complete if the scenarios are polynomially computable and that the \NP-complete problems are $\Sigma^p_3$-complete for a linear number of $xor$-dependencies and $\Gamma$-set scenarios if \sat{} is universe gadget reducible to them.
-Furthermore, multi-stage problems with $m$ stages result in $\Sigma^p_{2m+1}$-completeness if the encoding of scenarios are a linear number of $xor$-dependencies or $\Gamma$-set scenarios.
+The complexity results are that the Hamming distance recoverable robust versions of \NP-complete problems remain \NP-complete if the scenarios are polynomially computable and that the \NP-complete problems are $\Sigma^p_3$-complete for $xor$-dependency scenarios and $\Gamma$-set scenarios if \sat{} is universe gadget reducible to them and a corresponding solution size function exists.
+Furthermore, multi-stage problems with $m$ stages result in $\Sigma^p_{2m+1}$-completeness if the encoding of scenarios are $xor$-dependency scenarios or $\Gamma$-set scenarios.

-Remaining interesting questions are whether there is a (light-weight) reduction framework for other adversial problems or robustness concepts, for example for interdiction problems or two-stage robust problems, to derive completeness for higher levels in the polynomial hierarchy than \NP.
+Remaining interesting questions are whether there is a (light-weight) reduction framework for other adversial problems or robustness concepts, for example for interdiction problems or two-stage adjustable problems, to derive completeness for higher levels in the polynomial hierarchy than \NP.
 Furthermore, it is of interest whether this concept is adaptable to problems with cost uncertainty and for other distance measures.
 A more special question is, which succinct encodings also result in $\Sigma^p_3$-completeness or if there are succinct encodings which result in the \NP-completeness of the problem.